rustfoundation/foundation.rust-lang.org/news/welcoming-seth-markle-to-the-rust-foundation-board.md

 The Foundation is clearly thrilled to welcome Seth to the board, but this change to our leadership team comes with another bittersweet update: the upcoming departure of Shane Miller from AWS and thus, from our board (as AWS Member Director and board Chairperson).
 We will be bidding Shane a proper farewell in a dedicated post towards the end of her tenure in December.
 Stay tuned\!
 In the meantime, please join us in thanking Shane for her leadership on the Rust Foundation board — and at AWS.

-*An election for a new Rust Foundation Chairperson will be held in January 2023 amongst the Rust Foundation Board of Directors.*
+*An election for a new Rust Foundation Chairperson will be held in early 2023 amongst the Rust Foundation Board of Directors.
+Rust Foundation Executive Rebecca Rumbul will serve as the Interim Chairperson until a new Chairperson is elected.*